Since 2011, we've helped more than 5 million people understand their Medicare coverage.

-Q: What is Medicare ‘doc fix’ legislation?
+Q: What was the Medicare ‘doc fix’ legislation?

 A: In 1997, the Medicare Sustainable Growth Rate (SGR) was implemented as part of the Balanced Budget Act of 1997.
 The SGR utilized a formula that was intended to prevent Medicare spending growth for physician services from exceeding GDP growth.
-But because healthcare spending (including Medicare spending) outpaced GDP growth for years, using the SGR formula would result in reimbursement cuts to Medicare providers.
+But because healthcare spending (including Medicare spending) outpaced GDP growth for years, using the SGR formula would have resulted in reimbursement cuts to Medicare providers.